A suspicious package may contain dangerous items or substances. Some typical characteristics that should trigger suspicion include:

 If received by phone:

-- Keep the caller on the phone, and ask a lot of questions using the check list below.
+- Keep the caller on the phone, and ask the questions below

 Ask Caller: